PeterWangIntel/crosswalk-website/Writing-a-crosswalk-java-extension-on-android.md

   return extension.internal.sendSyncMessage(msg);
 };
 ```
 * Implementing the inherited Java class, called MyExtension.java.
 Compile and package it as 'myextension.jar'.
 It needs 'android.jar' from Android SDK and 'xwalk_app_runtime_client_java.jar' from xwalk_app_template.tar.gz.
+So add them in your classpath when doing Java compilation.
 ```
 package com.example.extension;